-There remains some exceptional and significant pressures on our budget, such as in respect of Brexit.
-Despite significant uncertainties and budget pressures, we are aiming to set a budget for 2020-2021 which is no higher than the level set for 2019-20 (the opening net budget for 2019-2020 was £8.95 million).
+There remains some exceptional and significant pressures on our budget, such as the adequacy of resourcing for Energy Strategy requirements and in respect of Brexit.
+Despite significant uncertainties and budget pressures, we were aiming to set a budget for 2021/22 which is no higher than the level set for 2020/21 (the opening net budget for 2020/21 was £8.95 million).
+However, in order to adequately resource Energy Strategy and still deliver on our final FWP and existing business as usual requirements it may be necessary to provide for some increase in our budget for 2021/22 subject to any views stakeholders may have in that regard.
 Our budget is agreed by our Board.